Implementation Design Principles for SAP SuccessFactors solutions

 For all these questions the answer lies below

-Implementation Design Principle (IDP) are documents that complement existing implementation handbooks by addressing real-life implementation challenges.
-IDPs will give structured guidance to help customers and partners avoid typical implementation pitfalls for key business scenarios.
+Implementation Design Principles are documents that complement existing implementation handbooks by addressing real-life implementation challenges.
+These documents will give structured guidance to help customers and partners avoid typical implementation pitfalls for key business scenarios.

 This is written by Experts from SAP and Partners.

-Some of the Published IDPS are listed below-
+Some of the Published SFIDPS are listed below-

 Side-by-Side is a deployment model which allows companies to consolidate workforce and organizational data in Employee Central while keeping existing HCM systems as the system(s) of record for those data.
 This document details the recommendation for Side-by-Side solution architecture and explains how it can be applied to a cross-country, multi-system environment and how it is possible to transition from a Side-by-Side deployment to a Core Hybrid deployment.
 This document also covers implementation considerations for supporting use-cases in the area of global mobility in the Side-by-Side model.